-

 In lithium-ion battery development, new electrode materials progress through five stages before commercialization: laboratory R&D, bench-scale trials, pilot production, scale-up, and commercial deployment.
 The laboratory stage is where electrochemical performance is first measured and material value is established — making data quality at this stage foundational to everything downstream.

-Specific capacity is defined as the electrical charge a battery material can deliver per unit mass of active material, expressed in milliampere-hours per gram (mAh/g).
+Specific capacity is defined as the electrical charge a battery material can deliver per unit mass of active material, expressed in mAh/g.
 For a lithium-ion electrode, the active material stores and releases electrical energy through electrochemical reactions with lithium ions; specific capacity quantifies how efficiently it does so.
-As the primary indicator of energy density, specific capacity data must be both accurate and reproducible.
+As the primary indicator of energy density, specific capacity data must be both accurate and reproducible — a requirement that becomes especially demanding when a laboratory needs to test a full batch of cells for consistency rather than a single representative sample.

-However, obtaining repeatable specific capacity data from coin cells is notoriously difficult.
-A 1% drift in electrode coating thickness or a 10‑µm misalignment during assembly can shift capacity readings enough to mask a material’s true potential.
-This article dissects each processing step and demonstrates how automation, applied through IEST Instrument’s Automatic coin cell assembly system, locks in the consistency that manual methods struggle to achieve.
+However, obtaining repeatable specific capacity data from coin cells is notoriously difficult, particularly when the objective is to test a full batch of cells — not a single cell — for consistency.
+A 1% drift in electrode coating thickness or a 10 µm misalignment during assembly can shift capacity readings enough to mask a material’s true potential, and these small deviations compound across a multi-cell batch rather than canceling out.
+This article dissects each processing step and demonstrates how automation, applied through IEST Instrument’s Automatic coin cell assembly system, locks in the batch-level consistency that manual methods struggle to achieve.

-3. Coin Cell Assembly: 7 Factors Directly Affecting Specific Capacity Results
+3. Coin Cell Assembly: 7 Factors and Sources of Inconsistency Affecting Specific Capacity Results

 Specific capacity measurement errors in coin cell testing are rarely caused by the electrochemical testing instrument alone.
-The following six assembly variables are the primary sources of inter-cell variation and batch-to-batch inconsistency.
+The following seven process variables are the primary sources of inconsistency behind inter-cell variation and batch-to-batch drift.

 3.1 Slurry Mixing Uniformity